kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // Output:
     //   Access-Control-Allow-Origin: *
     //
-    // When the `AllowCredentials` field is specified, the gateway must return
+    // When the `AllowCredentials` field is specified and `AllowOrigins`
+    // field specified with the `*` wildcard, the gateway must return a
-    // a single origin in the value of the `Access-Control-Allow-Origin` response
+    // single origin in the value of the `Access-Control-Allow-Origin`
-    // header, instead of specifying the `*` wildcard.
-The value of the header
+    // response header, instead of specifying the `*` wildcard.
+The value
-    // `Access-Control-Allow-Origin` is same as the `Origin` header provided by the
+    // of the header `Access-Control-Allow-Origin` is same as the `Origin`
-    // client.
+    // header provided by the client.
     //
     // Input:
     //   Origin: https://foo.example